CenterForOpenScience/pydocx/README.rst

 Command Line Execution
 ######################

-It is possible to run the conversion from command line without using any python.
-This can be done by calling `pydocx --html path/to/file.docx path/to/output.html`.
-Simply change `pydocx --html` to `pydocx --markdown` in order to convert to markdown instead.
+First you have to install pydocx, this can be done by running the command `pip install pydocx`.
+From there you can simply call the command `pydocx --html path/to/file.docx path/to/output.html`.
+Change `pydocx --html` to `pydocx --markdown` in order to convert to markdown instead.